 \subsection{Heegaard Floer cobordism maps}

 In this section, the obstruction to smooth isotopy comes from maps on link Floer homology.
 Link Floer homology was introduced by Ozsv\'ath--Szab\'o \cite{osknot,oslink}, while these cobordism maps were later defined by Juh\'asz \cite{juhasz}.
-We refer the reader to e.g.\ \cite{JuhaszMillerZemke} for a more detailed description, but for our purposes the following very brief descriptions are sufficient.
+We refer the reader to e.g.~\cite{JuhaszMillerZemke} for a more detailed description; for our purposes, the following brief description suffices.

-\begin{definition} Given a link $l$ in a closed, oriented, connected 3-manifold $M$, let $\ell$ denote $l$ with two basepoints (labeled $w$ and $z$) chosen per component of $l$.
-We call $\ell$ a {\emph{multi-pointed link.}} \end{definition}
+\begin{definition} Let $l$ be a link in a closed, oriented, connected 3-manifold $M$.
+A \emph{multi-pointed link} $\ell$ is the link $l$ with two basepoints, labeled $w$ and $z$, chosen per component of $l$. \end{definition}

-There is a functor from the groupoid $\DLink^{\times}$ of multi-pointed links in closed, oriented, connected 3-manifolds, with morphisms as smooth multi-pointed isotopies, to the groupoid $\Vect^{\times}$ of $\mathbb{F}_2$-vector spaces with linear isomorphisms.
-Given as input a multi-pointed link $\ell$ in a 3-manifold $M$ we write the output as $\widehat{\HFL}(M,\ell)$ and call this the {\emph{link Floer homology}} of $\ell$.
+Let $\DLink^{\times}$ be the groupoid of multi-pointed links in closed, oriented, connected 3-manifolds, where the morphisms are smooth multi-pointed isotopies, considered up to isotopy of isotopies.
+Let $\Vect^{\times}$ be the groupoid of $\mathbb{F}_2$-vector spaces with linear isomorphisms.
+Link Heegaard Floer homology gives rise to a functor